EzyBakeOven/ezybakeoven.github.io/src/content/blog/designing-ai-tools.md

 Everyone defaults to building chat interfaces, but they're often the wrong choice.
 Chat works best when:
 - The conversation itself has value
-- Users can just fire and forget, ask and it's done.
+- Users can just fire and forget—ask and it's done.

 But consider these alternatives:
 - **Contextual suggestions** - AI recommendations that appear where users already work